tervay/recalc/public/raw_articles/tba-api-for-beginners.md

 Let's stick to the basics here.
 We'll use Python here since it's very easy to utilize.
 If you already have a Python environment set up, you're free to skip ahead.

 We'll use the [PyCharm educational IDE](https://www.jetbrains.com/pycharm-edu/), since it's a great way for new Python programmers to learn.
+There is both an educational and a regular version of PyCharm, so feel free to grab whichever one you would prefer.
+The educational version has some simpler UIs and easier-to-navigate options, as well as coming with a Python version in the installer.

 When installing, you'll come across this menu screen: